 Even when we're splashing around at the lake in the summer or enjoying the beautiful, changing foliage in the fall, Ontarians know that winter weather lurks just around the corner.
-Of course, Ontario's winters are lovely and provide endless opportunities for outdoor recreation throughout the province—but winter can also create some significant problems for homeowners and their bank accounts, especially if they're not fully prepared for the colder months.
+Of course, Ontario's winters are lovely and provide endless opportunities for outdoor recreation throughout the province — but even a winter wonderland can create some significant problems for homeowners and their bank accounts, especially if they're not fully prepared for the colder months.

 Winterizing your home is the best way to avoid high energy bills and significant repair expenses.
-By going through a winter home maintenance checklist, you can give yourself the peace of mind that comes with knowing your home is protected against severe winter-related damage—not to mention save yourself quite a bit of money on heating costs.
+By following a winter home maintenance checklist, you can give yourself the peace of mind that comes with knowing your home is protected against severe winter-related damage — not to mention save yourself quite a bit of money on heating costs.

 This guide to winterizing your home offers some advice and information about why home winterization is a good idea, along with suggestions on preparing your home for winter.
 We've also included information on preparing for a long winter absence for snowbirds planning to escape to warmer climates.